neurodatascience/QLS612-Overview/windows-setup.md

 1. Go to [this page](https://code.visualstudio.com/) and click the download button, then run the `.exe` file.
 2. Leave all the defaults during the installation with the following exception:
-   - Please make sure the box labelled "Register Code as an editor for supported file types" is selected
+   - Please make sure the box labeled "Register Code as an editor for supported file types" is selected

 #### VSCode extensions

-These extentions will allow you to work with the WSL2 Ubuntu with GUI.
+These extensions will allow you to work with the WSL2 Ubuntu with GUI.

-1. Open Visual Studio Code, click on the **Extensions** icon in the left sidebar (or press `Ctrl+Shift+X`), and search for and install the `WSL` extension (usually, VSCode can automatically detect your WSL Ubuntu installation and remind you to install related extentions).
+1. Open Visual Studio Code, click on the **Extensions** icon in the left sidebar (or press `Ctrl+Shift+X`), and search for and install the `WSL` extension (usually, VSCode can automatically detect your WSL Ubuntu installation and remind you to install related extensions).
 2. In a **terminal** (Ubuntu), type `code .` and press `Enter`.
 You should see a message reading "Installing VS Code Server" and then a new VSCode window (entitled: Get Started - \<USERNAME\> [WSL: Ubuntu \<VERSION-NUMBER\>] - Visual Studio Code) will open up.
 An indicator reading "WSL" should be visible in the bottom left corner of the window.
 3. In the WSL VSCode window, open the Extensions panel (or `Ctrl+Shift+X`).
 In the search bar, search for each of the following extensions and click `Install` (or  `Install in WSL: Ubuntu`, depending on whether you have the extension installed locally) for the first entry that appears.
 If no `Install` button is available and the extension is not grayed out, it means it is already installed.
    - Python Extension Pack (n.b., you will need to reload VSCode after installing this)